 Recreational Climbing Regulations

-· No new permanent climbing hardware may be installed.
-If an existing bolt or other hardware item is unsafe, it may be replaced.
-This will limit all climbing to existing routes or new routes not requiring placement of fixed anchors.
+- No new permanent climbing hardware may be installed in any location.
+If an existing bolt or other hardware item is unsafe, it may be replaced with brown or black hardware following consultation with park management.
+This limits climbing to existing routes or new routes not requiring placement of fixed anchors.

-· Climbing anchors and/or protection points may not be placed with the use of a hammer except to replace belay and rappel anchors and bolts on existing routes, or for emergency self-rescue.
+- Hammers may not be used except to replace belay and rappel anchors and bolts on existing routes or for emergency self-rescue.

-· Fixed ropes may not be left in place for more than 24 hours.
-Fixed ropes left in place longer than 24 hours shall be considered “abandoned property” and removed.
+- Fixed ropes may not be left in place for more than 24 hours unless approved by the Superintendent.
+Fixed ropes left more than 24 hours shall be considered “abandoned property” and removed.

-· The physical altering of rock faces such as chiseling new holds is prohibited.
+- Physically altering of rock faces, i.e. chiseling new holds, is prohibited.

 Climbing Guide Services

 The following guides are approved to operate within Colorado National Monument.
 Contact these businesses directly to make trip arrangements.